ZipsRacingElectric/STM32F405-Common/doc/can_bus_introduction.md

 [CSS-Electronics - CAN-Bus Explained - A Simple Intro (https://www.youtube.com/watch?v=oYps7vT708E)](https://www.youtube.com/watch?v=oYps7vT708E)

 ## ChibiOS Interface
-In ChibiOS, I2C is exposed through the CAN driver.
+In ChibiOS, CAN is exposed through the CAN driver.
 The comprehensive driver documentation can be found at the below URL, however it is quite technical.

 [chibios/ChibiOS HAL Reference Manual.pdf](chibios/ChibiOS&#32;HAL&#32;Reference&#32;Manual.pdf), page 83.